 Potassium, present in high concentration (about 21.5 g/L), combined with sodium (1580 ppm), forms a perfectly balanced duo of electrolytes.
 Very well, but how can these two nutrients serve us in our body?

-Well, this duo is particularly interesting for athletes, as it helps to:
+Well, this duo is particularly interesting for athletes, as it contributes to:

 Iron and zinc: energizing minerals

-Here too, research has shown that the iron present in Himalayan Shilajit (about 145 ppm) is distinguished by very high bioavailability.
+Research has also shown that the iron present in Himalayan shilajit (about 145 ppm) is distinguished by very high bioavailability

-Bioavailability is the amount of substance used by the body compared to what is administered; the more bioavailable a substance is, the fewer “losses” there are.
+Bioavailability is the amount of substance that is used by the body compared to what is administered; the more bioavailable a substance is, the less “loss” there is

-Zinc (31 ppm), for its part, plays a crucial role in over 300 enzymatic reactions related to energy production.
-The studies we analyzed suggest that its presence in Shilajit contributes to:
+Zinc (31 ppm), on the other hand, plays a crucial role in more than 300 enzymatic reactions related to energy production.
+The studies we analyzed suggest that its presence in shilajit contributes to:

 - Strengthening the immune system